-In our opinion the financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2015, and of its result for 2015 in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the Financial Supervision Act ('Wet op het financiael toezicht');
+In our opinion the financial statements give a true and fair view of the financial position of LSP Life Sciences Fund N.V. as at 31 December 2016, and of its result for 2016 in accordance with Part 9 of Book 2 of the Netherlands Civil Code and the requirements set with regard to the financial statements by or pursuant to the Wet op het financieel toezicht (Wft, Act on Financial Supervision).